shipyardapp/Shipyard-Documentation/docs/blueprint-library/ftp.md

 ### Overview

 The **FTP - Upload Files** Blueprint allows users to easily import one or more files directly into an FTP Server, no matter how big they are.

+This Blueprint requires _write_ permissions in order to upload to the FTP server.

 ### Variables